sharetribe/flex-docs/src/docs/the-new-sharetribe/the-new-sharetribe-concepts/environments/index.md

 ### Test environment

 The Test environment is where building your marketplace no-code happens.
-It is connected to a test marketplace application where you can try the build functionalities in peace by using test users and test payments.
+It is connected to a test marketplace application, where you can try the build functionalities in peace by using test users and test payments.

 Once you have a Live environment, the Test environment functions as a preview environment for how your Live marketplace application will work.
-You as the operator make no-code changes in Test, and copy them to Live. without needing a developer to intervene.
+You as the operator make no-code changes in Test, and copy them to Live.
 Because Test and Live are identical, your changes made in Test show up correctly when published to Live.

 Note that you should not onboard real users or listings to Test, as they cannot be moved into Live.